xngln/chess/README.md

 # chess
-an attempt to build a multi-threaded chess.com clone using rust with web assembly
+wip - an attempt to build a multi-threaded chess.com clone using rust with web assembly